Kubernetes explained with food

 We’ve now seen the two main parts, the control plane and the worker nodes.
 Let’s see how we can ask Kubernetes to do things.

+Kubernetes supports a declarative approach and an imperative approach.
 Let’s go back to our cheesecake to make things more digestible.

 If you want to ask your partner to bake a cheesecake, you can try one of two methods: